Sharon Dennis Wyeth

 It wasn’t the answer I was looking for.
 I really wanted to know who “ME” was.

-My latest publication EVETTE: THE RIVER AND ME, an American Girl book, introduces a girl on a quest to restore health to a river while healing a rift in her racially divided family.
+EVETTE: THE RIVER AND ME, introduces American Girl Evette Peeters, part of the company’s new World By Us line.
+Read about Evette’s quest to restore health to a river while healing a rift in her racially divided family.

 Readers of the picture books and contemporary and historical fiction I’ve written will encounter the themes that I think are important to shine a light on: